devmus/meganode/README.md

 MEG will be running - and all the plumbing is set up auto-magically so that MEG and Minima can talk to each other

-The Minima data folder is **data**
+The Minima data folder is mappedf to the local **data** folder

 A daily backup of your MegaMMR and MySQL database is put in **backups**

 Startup takes about ~20 seconds.. before you can login to MDS or use MEG

-This is because Minima waits for the MySQL DB to initialise fully

-Then MEG waits for Minima..
+This is because Minima waits for the MySQL DB to initialise fully - then MEG waits for Minima..

 ### Historical Data